Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Experiments

-\smallsec{Real vs. synthetic distribution.} We provide an analysis of how well the synthetic dataset distributions align with the target dataset by computing the per-class Frechet Inception Distance (FID) \citep{heusel2017gans} between the whole training dataset and the synthetic datasets generated by either Diff-II, DataDream or \method.
+\smallsec{Real vs. synthetic distribution.} We provide an analysis on the alignment of the synthetic dataset distributions with the target dataset by computing the per-class Frechet Inception Distance (FID) \citep{heusel2017gans} between the whole training dataset and the synthetic datasets.
 A lower value indicates that the generated dataset is closer to the real data distribution.
-We reveal that the synthetic dataset produced by our perform are better aligned to the training data distribution compared to DataDream and Diff-II.
-In Figure \ref{fig:fid}, we observe that, on average, the per-class FID is lower for our method \method with the mode at around 26 compared to 31 with DataDream and 37 with Diff-II.
-In fact, of the 100 classes in aircraft, 91 of them exhibited a decrease in FID using our method \method compared to DataDream (see Section \ref{sec:classwise_fid} of the Appendix for more details).
+We reveal that the synthetic dataset produced by \method is better aligned to the training data distribution compared to DataDream and Diff-II.
+In \cref{fig:density_distillation} \textit{left}, we observe that, on average, the per-class FID is lower for our method \method with the mode at around 26 compared to 31 with DataDream and 37 with Diff-II.
+91 out of 100 classes exhibited a decrease in FID using our method \method compared to DataDream (see the Appendix for more details).
 The lower FID further reinforces our qualitative analysis that the generated data is closer to the real data distribution.